AI Growth System Audit first

 Managed AI Growth Operator

-You need the operating layer to keep running, not just a one-time setup.
+- You need the operating layer to keep running after setup.

 Operating loop